erinpentecost/ErnOneStick/README.md

 In *lock-on mode*, your camera will remain pinned on your target.
 Your stick moves back and forward and strafes.
 Tap the Lock Button to go back to *travel mode*.

+## Super Toggle Button
+You can optionally map a multi-function toggle key, if you are running out of buttons.
+Tap it to cycle through Hands Down, Ready Spell, and Ready Weapon.
+Long press to toggle Sneak.

 ## Installing

 Download the [latest version here](https://github.com/erinpentecost/ErnOneStick/archive/refs/heads/main.zip).
 The mod's Nexus page is [here](https://www.nexusmods.com/morrowind/mods/57315).